 In many industrial workplaces, ladder use may seem like common sense.
-However, with 300 workers dying each year from ladder-related injuries, it’s extremely important to discuss simple safety measures that can prevent these accidents.
+However, with 300 workers dying each year from ladder-related injuries, it’s imperative to discuss simple safety measures to prevent these accidents.

 Selecting the proper ladder is crucial to ladder safety.
 Each type of ladder provides different functions.
-It is important to be aware of the height and weight restrictions for the ladder you want to use.
+It is essential to be aware of the height and weight restrictions for the ladder you want to use.
 Every ladder has a weight capacity that must be adhered to.
-If the weight on a ladder exceeds the limit, the ladder may buckle and injuries are more likely to occur.
+If the weight on a ladder exceeds the limit, the ladder may buckle, and injuries are more likely to occur.

 If you need to reach high places, choose the appropriate ladder with the correct height availability.
-If you are placing your ladder on another structure to make the ladder higher, then you need to choose a different ladder that has higher height availability.
+If you are placing your ladder on another structure to make the ladder higher, you need to choose a different ladder with higher height availability.

 Different types of ladders provide diverse functions.
 Below is an overview of the three most common ladders.

 - Step ladders are non-extending ladders that are free-standing, meaning they do not need to be leaned against another structure for support.

 - Extension ladders, also called straight ladders, are used to reach high places.
 Extension ladders need to be leaned against another structure for support.

 - Folding ladders are free-standing ladders used for inside jobs.
 They have more comprehensive steps than most ladders and store easily while not in use.

 Before using the ladder, inspect for defects or damage.
 A ladder inspection is necessary upon receiving a new ladder, before each use, or after a ladder has fallen.
 Some aspects of the ladder to inspect include: